jt-hicks/mode-test-pw/README.md

 ### Malaria in pregnancy model
 Run and plot particle trajectories by running the `run.R` script.
-This follows exactly the same steps as above.
-The beta in this model isn't actually being updated via a stochastic process, but just incremented every time step as per the example you gave us.
-This can be edited in the odin model code `mipodinmodel.R` (see the toy model syntax in `toyodinmodel.R` as a reference).
+This follows exactly the same steps as above. `betaa_td` in this model isn't actually being updated via a stochastic process, but just incremented every time step as per the example you gave us.
+This can be edited in the model code `mipodinmodel.R` (see the toy model syntax in `toyodinmodel.R` as a reference).